-Thousands of people will take part in a "mass sleep out" on Saturday night to protest against the "bedroom tax" and other welfare changes.
+Thousands of people will take part in a "mass sleep out" tonight to protest against the "bedroom tax" and other welfare changes.

 People will gather in towns and cities across the UK, including London, Edinburgh, Belfast, Cardiff, Liverpool, Manchester and Leeds, and sleep on the streets to draw attention to the effects of the controversial measures.

 One of the organisers, Rick Victory, 46, of Cheltenham, said: "We expect at least 3,000 people to take part in the 60-plus events.

 "We fear that the cuts will push people who cannot afford to move into the private rented sector towards homelessness.